alexcasalboni/aws-lambda-power-tuning/README.md

 ![state-machine](state-machine-screenshot.png?raw=true)

-## How to deploy the state machine (SAR)
+## How to deploy the state machine (AWS Serverless Application Repository)

 You can find this app in the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:451282441545:applications~aws-lambda-power-tuning) and deploy it with just a few clicks.

+## How to deploy the state machine (AWS SAM)

-In case you want to deploy it "manually", you can use the commands in `deploy.sh`.
+In case you want to deploy it "manually", you can run `deploy.sh`.

+The script uses AWS SAM CLI to create a new CloudFormation stack in your account.

 First, install AWS SAM and configure your AWS credentials: